 Step 2

 Just like the squirrels, gather your nuts and process them in a food processor until finely ground or almost a flour consistency.
-Do not over process the nuts, or you’ll end up with butter instead!
-I just love this pecan and hazelnut crust for pie!
+Do not over-process the nuts, or you’ll end up with butter instead!
+We love this pecan and hazelnut crust for pie!

 Step 3

-In a bowl, mix the ground nuts with your coconut oil (if going dairy free) or butter and then press the crust mixture in a pie plate making sure you get up the sides, and bake for 10 minutes.
+In a bowl, mix the ground nuts with your coconut oil (if going dairy-free) or butter, and then press the crust mixture into a pie plate, making sure you get it up the sides.
+Then, bake for 10 minutes.

 Step 4

-While the delicious nut crust bakes, mix all the filling ingredients together in a medium bowl.
-I love how all the spices smell!
+While the delicious nut crust bakes, mix all the filling ingredients in a medium bowl.
+We love how all the fall pumpkin spices smell!

 Step 5

-Finally, add your filling to the pre-baked crust, place back in the oven and bake for an additional 45 minutes.
-You’re looking for the filling to become solid, but nice and velvety.
+Finally, add your filling to the pre-baked crust, place it back in the oven, and bake for an additional 45 minutes.
+You're looking for the filling to become solid but nice and velvety.

-- As I mentioned, do not over process your nuts while in the food processor, or you’ll end up with butter instead!
+- Do not over-process your nuts while in the food processor, or you’ll end up with nut butter instead!

 - This recipe calls for pumpkin puree.
-You can either buy canned pumpkin puree (making sure it’s NOT pumpkin pie filling) or you can roast fresh pumpkin in a 350 degree oven for about an hour to make your own puree.
-I usually don’t have time for that option since I’m working on all the other turkey day recipes!
+You can buy canned pumpkin puree (making sure it’s NOT pumpkin pie filling), or you can roast fresh pumpkin in a 350-degree F. oven for about an hour to make your own puree.
+I usually don't have time for that option since I'm working on other turkey day recipes!

 Ingredients